openresty/showman-samples/README.md

 -------------------

 [OpenResty-Tutorials/](OpenResty-Tutorials/) is for our [OpenResty Tutorials](https://www.youtube.com/playlist?list=PLlR4WakbzQp0iUvHwJeBcG5MKWgGa_ahU) YouTube playlist.

+The samples in this categoray mostly interact with the terminal or command-line, including interations with complex terminal applications like `less` and `vim`.

+It contains the following screenplay files:

 * Screenplay [or-hello-world.nav](OpenResty-Tutorials/or-hello-world.nav) is for video [Hello World HTTP Example in OpenResty/Nginx](https://youtu.be/eSfYLvVQMxw).
 * Screenplay [or-lua-module.nav](OpenResty-Tutorials/or-lua-module.nav) is for video [Write Your Own Lua Modules in OpenResty/Nginx Applications](https://youtu.be/vfYxOMl5LVY).